kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

     gitlab_rails['gitlab_shell_ssh_port']=30022;" \
     gitlab/gitlab-ce:latest

+### Configuring GitLab

+Configuring GitLab was done entirely through the GUI.
+Once the container is up and running, which may take a few minutes to spin up, we can access GitLab at **http://localhost:30080** as we’ve set that as our external URL.
+We have to set up a **root** administrator account which has access to the entire server.
+We navigate to the **settings** panel from the drop down menu from the user icon at the top right corner.
+Next,

+we set up our SSH key and a Private Access Token which can be used to authenticate API calls later used with Jenkins.
+Please refer the attached images.

 #### Installing Docker

 *For Mac:* Install the stable version of Docker Community Edition for Mac from [here.](https://docs.docker.com/docker-for-mac/install/)